benoit1906/Gyroscope/README.md

 Figure 1

 We began the project by the implementation of the I2C driver.
 We used the I2C driver VHDL code of Scott Larson, especially written for the use of FGPA's.
 This code is based on the FSM (Finite State Machine) of the I2C bus of the master.
-But, in order to understand well this code and to be able to then generate a good testbench of teh driver, first we read the datasheet about our sensor and all the information about the I2C bus and protocol.
+But, in order to understand well this code and to be able to then generate a good testbench of the driver, first we read the datasheet about our sensor and all the information about the I2C bus and protocol.

 ## I2C BUS and PROTOCOL: